ABOUT

 Photo by Micah Gleason

-Jardena enjoys contributing to the classical music landscape in many ways, through workshopping and premiering contemporary music, researching and writing (ethno)musicological scholarship, championing artistic agency, and curating, producing, and singing imaginative performances.
+As a multi-faceted artist and scholar, Jardena enjoys contributing to the classical music landscape in many ways, through workshopping and premiering new music, (ethno)musicological scholarship, and curating and singing imaginative performances.

-Jardena's recent work includes singing the roles of Krystyna Zywulska in Jake Heggie’s opera Two Remain, Marzelline in Beethoven’s Fidelio, a recital inspired by the life of Alma Mahler with mentor/collaborator Erika Switzer, and workshopping the role of Thea in Danika Loren’s Hedda.
-Highlights of her career so far have included performing the Canadian premiere of Alex Weiser’s Pulitzer-nominated set and all the days were purple, and making the world premiere of Dan Shore’s Five Songs from Anna Berkowitz, works that also align with her love of and interest in Yiddish language and culture.
+Jardena's recent roles include Krystyna Zywulska in Jake Heggie’s opera Two Remain, Marzelline in Beethoven’s Fidelio, Gitl in Dan Shore’s Greeners (workshop), and Thea in Danika Loren’s Hedda (workshop).
+Jardena made the Canadian premiere of Alex Weiser’s Pulitzer-nominated set and all the days were purple, and the world premiere of Dan Shore’s Five Songs from Anna Berkowitz, works that also align with her love of and interest in Yiddish language and culture.

-A performer/scholar, Jardena is a PhD student in Music Performance and Composition at New York University, and also earned her M.A. in Ethnomusicology from the University of Toronto.
-Jardena has been on the staff of art song champion organization Sparks & Wiry Cries since 2020.
+A performer/scholar, Jardena is in her second year of her PhD in Music Performance and Composition at New York University, her studies fully-funded by a competitive Steinhardt Doctoral Fellowship.
+At NYU, Jardena serves as an adjunct vocal instructor and is on the NYU-American Musicological Society Lecture Committee.
+Jardena’s scholarly work has appeared in Art Song Canada, Musica Judaica Online, and The University of Toronto Journal of Jewish Thought.
+Jardena has been on the staff of art song champion organization Sparks & Wiry Cries since 2020, serving as Digital Content Producer and the Managing Editor of The Art Song Magazine.
+She also serves on the Board of Directors of the Straus Historical Society.
 Jardena is creator and curator of Our Singing Bodies, an ongoing artistic project that treats the singer’s body as the site for the negotiation of power and identity.